nitrictech/docs/docs/reference/csharp/v0/queues/queue.md

 ---
-title: queue()
+title: csharp - queue()
-description: Creates a new Queue to send and receive asynchronous tasks.
+description: Reference for Nitric's csharp library - Creates a new Queue to send and receive asynchronous tasks.
 ---

 Creates a new Queue to send and receive asynchronous tasks.